-The Community Palliative Doctor’s role is to diagnose and determine a treatment plan to best manage the symptoms of the illness, including pain management and prescribes the appropriate medication(s).
+The Community Palliative Doctor’s role is to diagnose and determine a Treatment Plan to best manage the symptoms of the illness or condition, including pain management and prescribes the appropriate medication(s).

 Daughterly Care’s role varies tremendously from client to client based on our client’s care needs and their family’s support:

-Low key role – when the family is providing most of the care and just needs a break they book our services for a block during the day or active night care.
+Low key role – when the family is providing most of the care, they use us as a break.
+They book our services for a block during the day or active night care.
 This ensures a proper sleep or break for the family members, so they are fresh to provide the care the following day.

 Whether we recommend a Registered Nurse or a very experienced Caregiver depends on factors such as:

-2. How well we already know the client and what support is already in place
+- How well we already know the client and what support we already have in place

-5. Whether Schedule 8 medication needs to be given as this automatically means a Registered Nurse is legally required unless the family administers this level of medication
+- Whether Schedule 8 medication needs to be given as this automatically means a Registered Nurse is legally required to administer the medication, unless the family administers this level of medication

 We are a Safe Pair of Caring Hands